 And we drove away with One Republic playing on the radio, excited and almost ready to embark on a new journey.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Neha08Write a Review